-The key marked with symbol [●] is to accept the selection.
+The key marked with symbol [•] is used to accept the selection.
 The acceptance of setpoint change is confirmed by a DONE message displayed on LCD3.
-After changing the setpoint, the transmitter exits the local configuration change MENU.
-When in MENU mode, if no key activity has occurred for 2 minutes the transmitter will automatically exit the menu and return to display the standard messages.
-The MENU can also be exited by selecting and accepting the EXIT option.
+After changing the setpoint, the transmitter leaves the local configuration change MENU.
+If in MENU mode, we will not make any choice, after 2 minutes the transmitter automatically returns to display of standard messages.
+The MENU can also be left by selecting and accepting the EXIT option.